IEntin/ClientServer/README.md

 Script profile.sh runs automatic profiling of the server and client.
 The usage is\
 './profile.sh' in the server directory.

-The accepted procedure in this project includes thread and memory sanitizer runs and performance\
+The conventional procedure in this project includes thread and memory sanitizer runs and performance\
 profiling of every commit.
-Sanitizer warnings are considered failures and are not accepted.\
+Sanitizer warnings are considered failures and are not accepted.
-The number of Google tests is still limited and is steadily increasing.

 =======
 ### Fast Lockless Linux Client-Server with TCP and FIFO clients